TerMcs/radiospineomics/README.md

 - The only thing in the params files that would need to be adjusted is the label setting.
 This should be set to match the label of the mask.

+### Running the example

+Set up the environment using requirements.txt (**NB** pyradiomics not working on versions of python >3.9) and use run.py to use the script on the sample masks and image.

 ![image](https://github.com/TerMcs/quantspine/assets/66838178/875371b9-d8c4-4a95-a99d-b07827cfd871)

 ![image](https://github.com/TerMcs/quantspine/assets/66838178/ceb2dfcf-d494-45bd-9182-228fe37a5d6a)